-You may need to reduce your dose even more gradually.
-Adding Zantac would usually be expected to ease heartburn, but there are other approaches you may want to try.
-DGL (deglycyrrhizinated licorice) before meals, probiotics daily and persimmon-ginger tea at mealtime may help.
+You may need to reduce your dose even more gradually than you have so far.
+Adding Zantac would usually be expected to ease heartburn, but there are other approaches you may want to try: DGL (deglycyrrhizinated licorice) before meals, probiotics daily and persimmon-ginger tea at mealtime may help.
 It can take a few months for acid production to normalize.

 A simple antacid such as Maalox or Tums can be helpful if used occasionally.
 But calcium-containing antacids should not become a habit.
 You might also try Prelief, which is supposed to reduce the effects of eating acidic foods.